Corporate Governance Initiatives

 - (Note 1) Supervising officers may be directors of corporations other than those indicated above, but have no conflict of interest with JPR at those and the above positions.

-- (Note 2) The independent auditor fees include fees regarding the audit of JPR's English financial statements and fees regarding the preparation of comfort letters for additional issuance of new investment units.
+- (Note 2) The independent auditor fees include fees regarding the audit of JPR's English financial statements and fees regarding the preparation of comfort letters for issuance of investment corporation bonds.

 Transactions with interested parties